-Quarter Summary Page
+Quarter Overview Page

-Give the Quarter Summary page included at the front of the Strong Kids at Home papers to each students' parents.
-For your convenience, the Quarter Summary is also on the resource CD.
+at Home papers to each students' parents.
+For your convenience, the Quarter Overview is also available on the downloads site.
 Feel free to send it to the students' parents electronically.

 Plan to order Strong Kids at Home every quarter.
 It provides a valuable connection between your classroom and the home.